Semester-Project-WS19-20/em-dosbox/README.md

 If you want to run other games do as follows:
 * Get the gamedata for your game (we got ours from https://www.dosgamesarchive.com/)
 * Extract the gamefiles into your `/dosbox/src/` folder
+* Get an `dosbox.conf` file for your game, or create one and add it to the gamefolder
 * Proceed with packaging from **Run Games**